 Wage Growth in Australia averaged 3.06 percent from 1998 until 2022, reaching an all time high of 4.30 percent in the second quarter of 2008 and a record low of 1.40 percent in the third quarter of 2020.
 This page provides - Australia Wage Growth- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Annual Change in Hourly Rates of Pay - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Wage Growth in Australia is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in Australia to stand at 3.00 in 12 months time.
-In the long-term, the Australia Annual Change in Hourly Rates of Pay is projected to trend around 3.30 percent in 2020, according to our econometric models.
+Wage Growth in Australia is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Annual Change in Hourly Rates of Pay is projected to trend around 3.50 percent in 2024 and 2.50 percent in 2025, according to our econometric models.